Many-one reducibility with realizability: The structure of subobjects

 \begin{definition} For subsets $A,B\subseteq\om^\om$, we say that $A$ is {\em Wadge reducible to} $B$ (written $A\leq_WB$) if there exists a continuous function $\varphi\colon\om^\om\to\om^\om$ such that for any $x\in\om^\om$

-For a collection $\Gamma$ of subsets of $\om^\om$, a set $A\subseteq\om$ is {\em $\Gamma$-hard} if $B\leq_mA$ for any $B\in\Gamma$.
+For a collection $\Gamma$ of subsets of $\om^\om$, a set $A\subseteq\om$ is {\em $\Gamma$-hard} if $B\leq_WA$ for any $B\in\Gamma$.
 If $A\in\Gamma$ also holds, then $A$ is called {\em $\Gamma$-complete}. \end{definition}

 These notions of reducibility are for subsets and can be easily extended to subspaces (or regular subobjects) of represented spaces, but it is less clear how to extend them to non-regular subobjects.
-To overcome this difficulty, note that both definitions of reducibility can be rewritten as $A=\varphi^{-1}[B]$.
+After a short time of gazing at the definitions, one may find that both definitions of reducibility can be rewritten as $A=\varphi^{-1}[B]$.
 That is, this is just a pullback.
 Using the notion of pullback, it is natural to extend the notion of many-one/Wadge reducibility as follows:

 \begin{definition} Let $X,Y$ be objects in a category $\mathcal{C}$ having pullbacks.
 A mono $A\monoedge{i} X$ is {\em many-one reducible to} $B\monoedge{j}Y$ if $A\monoedge{i}X$ is a pullback of $B\monoedge{j}Y$ along some morphism $\varphi\colon X\to Y$.